Xilinx/VMC_Help/AIE/DDS_Stream/README.md

 #### Number of Parallel Outputs (SSR)

-This parameter specifies the number of output ports and must be of the form 2^N, where N is a non-negative integer.
+This parameter specifies the number of output ports.
 The number of AI Engine kernels used is equal to the value of SSR parameter.

 #### Phase Increment